deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

 Finally, use the kubectl command to create the deployment.
 Replace <deployment_file> with the name of the YAML file just created.
 $kubectl apply -f <deployment_file>.yaml

+To change Service account of an existing VM:
+Download the JSON private key for the service account, ssh into the VM, and save the JSON under the "~/.gcloud/" directory with a filename like "compute-engine-service-account.json".
+Then, set the environment variable "GOOGLE_APPLICATION_CREDENTIALS" to the path of this file.
+This will configure the Google Cloud SDK and other applications running on the VM to use this service account.

+Secure Shell (SSH) connections use port 22 and
+RDP connections use port 3389

 </pre>

 Commands:

 $gcloud iam roles copy
 https://cloud.google.com/sdk/gcloud/reference/iam/roles/copy